f5devcentral/f5-xc-terraform-examples/workflow-guides/application-delivery-security/workload/workload-deployments-on-ocp.rst

 .. image:: ./assets/assets-ocp/11.png

-4. Create a new PV with 20-30 GB space for alpine boot storage
+4. Create a new PV with 20-30 GB space for alpine installation

 .. code-block:: python